GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Melee Weapons.md

 **Xyston**, $210, 7 lb.
 Spear
 An extremely long reaching spear which is typically used as a lance on horseback.
-Range increased to 4 yards (the pnalty to attacks now extending to those made within 2 yards).
+Range increased to 4 yards (the penalty to attacks now extending to those made within 2 yards).
 The xyston has a 90% chance to break instead of 60%.